Ear Wax Irrigation

 How irrigation Ear Wax Removal Is Done

-No Cotton Buds Pleas
+No Cotton Buds Please

-The regular use of cotton buds or other blunt objects inserted into the ear may cause ear wax to become impacted and moved further down inside your ear canal, which may increase any discomfort and pain you have and even damage your ear drum.
+The regular use of cotton buds or other blunt objects inserted into the ear may cause ear wax to become impacted and moved further down inside your ear canal, which may increase any discomfort and pain you have and even damage your eardrum.
 The natural process of wax leaving your ear is often helped by the softening action of water when showering or bathing.
-However, when too much wax builds up in the ear it can sometimes cause pain or irritation and if left untreated may block the ears causing hearing loss and other complications.
+However, when too much wax builds up in the ear, it can sometimes cause pain or irritation and, if left untreated, may block the ears, causing hearing loss and other complications.

 How do I clean my Ear?